Intactivist claims, articles & videos debunked

 This is the “risk compensation” argument.
 As usual the references cited are both discredited studies by the unreliable Robert Van Howe.
 No. 12 in particular became a textbook example – literally – of how NOT to do a meta-analysis (Borenstein 2009).
 Undeterred, Van Howe went on to do a second meta-analysis (on circumcision & HPV) that was so bad that when experts from the Catalan Institute of Oncology examined it they concluded it ought to be retracted from the literature (Castellsagué et al 2007).
 But Van Howe didn’t learn and when his third meta-analysis came out (on circumcision & STIs) it was again found to be so bad as to merit retraction (Morris et al 2014).
 Whenever Van Howe gets on his anti-circumcision hobby-horse he attracts criticisms.
 These episodes are just a sampling of the impressive tally of rebuttals and critiques he has clocked up over the years.
 And he was described earlier in Crouch’s open letter as an “expert”!
 Readers are advised to be deeply wary of anything bearing the name Van Howe.

-Of course the notion of risk compensation has already been well examined and found not to be an issue when men are given proper counselling.
+Of course the notion of risk compensation has already been well examined and found not to be an issue when men are given proper counseling.
 Here are the studies demonstrating this which Crouch ignores: Mattson et al (2008), Reiss et al (2010), L’Engle et al (2014), Westercamp et al (2014).